-If you go during the day you can complete your visit to Chelsea Market by walking around the building to see other cool places like the Posman Books bookstore or the Artists & Fleas market.
+If you go during the day you can complete your visit to Chelsea Market by walking around the building to see other very cool places like the Posman Books bookstore or the Artists & Fleas market.
 If you visit in the evening, after dinner go to Chelsea Music Hall in the basement of the market.
-A place where you can enjoy the New York night with good music, delicious cocktails and lots of atmosphere.
+A place where you can enjoy the New York night with good music, delicious cocktails and a great atmosphere.

-- Chelsea Market hours are Monday through Saturday from 7AM to 10PM and Sunday from 8AM to 9PM.
+- Hours Chelsea Market is open Monday through Saturday from 7AM to 10PM and Sunday from 8AM to 9PM.

 7. A little bit of Spanish food at Little Spain Market

 And from one food hall to another.
-If during your trip to New York you are homesick for Mediterranean cuisine in Hudson Yards, the trendy new neighborhood in Midtown along the Hudson River, you will find the Little Spain Market, a gastronomic space dedicated to the flavors of traditional Spanish cuisine by the prestigious chef José Andrés in collaboration with the brothers Ferrán and Albert Adriá.
+If during your trip to New York you have a hankering for Mediterranean cuisine, Hudson Yards, the trendy new neighborhood in Midtown along the Hudson River, is home to Little Spain Market, a gastronomic space dedicated to the flavors of traditional Spanish cuisine by the prestigious chef José Andrés in collaboration with the brothers Ferrán and Albert Adriá.